 Let’s now consider there are no private lenders at all.
 There’s no such thing.
 This particular duplex would have few choices.
 The first option being a complete tear-down and a rebuild.
 That’s expensive to raze the property and build brand new from the ground up.
 The other option would be to pay cash for the property and make the necessary repairs.
 Doing so, however, ties up an investors’ cash and puts a crimp on liquidity.
 Real estate investors in like to have cash at the ready when a new deal hits the market.
 Instead, the property continues to sit and fall further into a state of disrepair.
 The condition also drags down the current value of the properties surrounding it.

-If you have an investment property in Redondo Beach on your radar that needs a private money loan to get from distressed to market-ready, contact me today and I will be happy to assist.Questions?
+If you have an investment property in Miami on your radar that needs a private money loan to get from distressed to market-ready, contact me today and I will be happy to assist.Questions?
 Contact Dara Keo Today!